-Installation of 136,690 units of native vegetation (i.e. sea oats, panic grass, groundcover) with hydrating gel/ fertilizer
+· Installation of 136,690 units of native vegetation (i.e. sea oats, panic grass, groundcover) with hydrating gel/ fertilizer

-113,470 units of Sea Oats
+o 113,470 units of Sea Oats

-11,610 units of Panic Grass/ Gulf Bluestem
+o 11,610 units of Panic Grass/ Gulf Bluestem

-11,610 units of Diversity Groundcover
+o 11,610 units of Diversity Groundcover

+(minimum of 3 species)

-Installation of 13,710 feet of post-and-rope fence
+· Installation of 13,710 feet of post-and-rope fence

-Installation of 768 feet of sand fence
+· Installation of 768 feet of sand fence

-Installation of 11 signs
+· Installation of 11 signs

-Cost of 7 uninstalled signs
+· Cost of 7 uninstalled signs

-Maintenance, as needed to assure survivability and condition of fencing through 180-day warranty period
+· Maintenance, as needed to assure survivability and condition of fencing through 180-day warranty period

 Perdido Key River Road Option

-Installation of 46 trees with hydrating gel/fertilizer
+· Installation of 46 trees with hydrating gel/fertilizer

+(minimum of 2 species)

-Installation of 1,021 shrubs with hydrating gel/ fertilizer
+· Installation of 1,021 shrubs with hydrating gel/ fertilizer

+(minimum of 2 species)

-Installation of 514 herbaceous/ groundcover plants with hydrating gel/fertilizer
+· Installation of 514 herbaceous/ groundcover plants with hydrating gel/fertilizer

+(minimum of 3 species)

-Installation of 696 feet of sand fence
+· Installation of 696 feet of sand fence

-Installation of 6 signs
+· Installation of 6 signs

-Cost of 2 uninstalled signs
+· Cost of 2 uninstalled signs

-Maintenance, as needed to assure survivability and condition of fencing through 180-day warranty period
+· Maintenance, as needed to assure survivability and condition of fencing through 180-day warranty period

 All quantities should comply with the attached Perdido Key Dune Contract Drawings.
 All species not specifically called out must be native vegetation (see attached list for approved plants).
 Bids must include specific species and their quantities for bid submittal.

-The minimum acceptable planting unit size is a plant that is grown in a cell or container with a minimum depth of 1.5 inches and a minimum volume of 1.5 cubic inches.
+Gulf Shoreline- The minimum acceptable planting unit size is a plant that is grown in a cell or container with a minimum depth of 1.5 inches and a minimum volume of 1.5 cubic inches.
 The soil/root ball of each planting unit shall fit at least 80% of the cell in which it is grown.
 A super absorbent polymer pre-hydrating gel shall be used for all planting units per gel manufacturer specifications.
 A minimum of 10 fluid ounces of hydrated gel/fertilizer mixture shall be placed beneath or within the root zone of each planting unit during installation.

+Perdido Key River Road- The minimum acceptable planting unit size is a plant that is grown in a cell or container to at least 3 gallons for trees and 1 gallon for shrubs.
+A super absorbent polymer pre-hydrating gel or fertilizer shall be used for all planting units per gel manufacturer specifications.
+A minimum of 10 fluid ounces of hydrated gel/fertilizer mixture shall be placed beneath or within the root zone of each planting unit during installation.

 Deliverable planting units shall be no less than 60-days old and no more than 180-days old, as measured from the approximate time of germination/rooting.
 Planting units must be acclimated to outdoor, full sun growing conditions for no less than 14 days before planting.
 The contractor must have documentation of the plant age for each box/tray of planting units delivered to the work site to present upon request.

 All planting units provided shall have moist, vigorous root systems free of rot, disease, or discoloration at the time of delivery and installation.
 The root systems should be firm and bright colored at the time of delivery and installation.
 Planting units not meeting these specifications will be rejected.
+Species diversity must meet the minimum qualification as outlined in the project activities section (above) for each planting type (groundcover, trees, shrubs).
+All species selected must be chosen from the approved plant list/ Dune Matrix Technical Specifications (attached).
+The contractor may recommend other species for approval by the County, with documentation that species is appropriate for the site.
+No other plant species will be accepted as substitutes unless approved in writing by the County.